max-niederman/website/src/pages/posts/vpn-ads.md

 layout: "$/layouts/Post.astro"
 ---

-If you're reading this, there's a good chance that you've seen at least on VPN advertisement before.
+If you're reading this, there's a good chance that you've seen at least one VPN advertisement before.
 Almost all of them claim to improve "privacy" and "security" for their users.
 These claims _can_ be true, but they are intentionally misleading.

 For the vast majority of users, a VPN is useless.
 All a VPN does is tunnel your internet traffic through their network, hiding it from your ISP and masking your IP address from its destination.
 But most traffic you use is _already_ encrypted with HTTPS, so in these cases a VPN makes no difference.